Small Is the New Big

 · Saints

-It's 2026.
-The age of small, craftful design agencies has arrived.
+The age of small, but mighty, craftful creative agencies has arrived.